shams72/outlook-plugin/README.md

 ## 📦 Backend Setup

-Navigate to the backend summarizer directory from the root of the project:
+Navigate to the backend-summarizer directory from the root of the project:

 ```bash
 cd backend-summarizer